Design a poster

 • unless you are sure your audience will understand them

-• Interpret your results so all readers can understand their significance and implications
+• All readers should understand their significance and implications

 Abstract?